Utah vs. Washington State NCAA Football Odds, Plays and Insights | September 25, 2021

 - So far this season Washington State is winless against the spread.

-- In games that Washington State churns out over 295.3 yards, the team is 0-2 against the spread and 1-1 overall.
+- Washington State is 0-2 against the spread and 1-1 overall when the team piles up over 295.3 yards.

-- The Cougars have turned the ball over six times this season, three more turnovers than the Utes have forced (3).
+- The Cougars have turned the ball over three more times (6 total) than the Utes have forced a turnover (3) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.